 Are you “in tune” with your employees?
 Summertime provides a wealth of opportunities for employee engagement.
-July and August tend to be more casual months when barbeque and beaches are in the forefront of everyone’s minds, so why not use that mindset to organize events and company fun to cultivate relationships with your employees?
+July and August tend to be more casual months when barbecue and beaches are in the forefront of everyone’s minds, so why not use that mindset to organize events and company fun to cultivate relationships with your employees?

 Host a Summertime Vision Group